Table of Contents

 - Selling gives both people a clean break financially and emotionally.
 It splits things simply and fairly.

-- Consider if the housing market is good for selling now.
+- Consider whether the housing market is good for selling now.

 - Think about where you’ll live after selling – will you have enough money to buy or rent a new place?